jamval 2025 feb 14-16

 We are so excited to be returning to the Sheraton in Framingham again this year for JamVal 2025.
 JamVal 2025 is a weekend-long bluegrass “non-festival” focused on jamming held over President’s Day Weekend (February 14 – 16, 2025) at the Sheraton Framingham Hotel.
 There will be dozens of workshops and jams hosted by loads of amazing musicians and teachers, and one big difference from usual festivals: no big stage show to distract from the picking!

 Due to the high demand for rooms at the Sheraton, the BBU will be holding a room lottery to determine who gets a room at JamVal 2025.
 If you’d like a chance to stay at the Sheraton (including the Fairfield Inn and TownePlace Suites), either in a picking room or a quiet room, you must enter the room lottery before it closes at the end of the day on Friday, January 10th.
 Most BBU Members can enter the room lottery for FREE by claiming their No-Cost Lottery Entry.
-Please read the complete description of the room lottery at https://bbu.org/events/room-lottery-2/
+Please read the complete description of the room lottery at https://bbu.org/events/jamval/

-• This year’s discounted room rate is $149 per night plus taxes and fees.
+This year’s discounted room rate is $149 per night plus taxes and fees.

 Although we had hoped to return with the Joe Val Bluegrass Festival this winter, ongoing renovations at the Sheraton make that impossible for February 2025.
 So instead, the BBU has decided to host one more JamVal, which we hope will be our last.
-And, we are looking forward to a full Joe Val Bluegrass Festival in February 2026 (our 50th year as an organization!).
+We are looking forward to a full Joe Val Bluegrass Festival in February 2026 (our 50th year as an organization!).

 Q4.
 What’s changed at the Sheraton?